emencia/emencia-django-slideshows/README.rst

 =====

 Either with the template tag or the cms plugin, the process to build the HTML will be to generate the optional config HTML if any, then generate the content HTML (where the config HTML would be avalaible as a context variable).

+The common way is to display a Slideshow with all its slides, this is called the **Slides show**.
+And there is an *extra mode* called **Random slide** which only a display a single slide take randomly from the published slides of a Slideshow.

 With the template tag
 *********************